Mariners vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 62 hits with 19 doubles, a triple, nine home runs, 24 walks and 41 RBI.
+- Andrew Vaughn has recorded 62 hits with 19 doubles, a triple, nine home runs and 24 walks.
+He has driven in 41 runs.

 Vaughn Recent Games